FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/custom_protocol_slave.rst

    :width: 6in
    :align: center

-Download the programme to the device: Double click on the left side of the project tree to enter the ‘Device and Network’, right click on the ‘PLC_1’ module, and select ‘Download to Device’ from the drop-down menu.
-‘Download to Device’, “Hardware and Software (change only)”.
+Download the program to the device: Double-click to enter "Devices & Networks" in the left project tree, right-click the "PLC_1" module, select "Download to device" from the drop-down menu, and click "Hardware and software (only changes)":

 .. image:: custom_protocol_slave/019.png
    :width: 6in
    :align: center

-Search and download devices: After the pop-up window, configure the PG/PC interface type as shown in the following figure, click Start Search, select the device that needs to download the programme, and click Download.
+Search and download the device: After the pop-up window, configure the PG/PC interface type as shown below, click "Start search", select the device to which the program needs to be downloaded, and click "Download":

 .. image:: custom_protocol_slave/020.png
    :width: 6in